 It’s important to remember that many schools have a nut-free policy within the entire school or just in your child’s classroom.
 Check ingredient labels to see if products are made “In a nut-free facility” or “made in a facility that processes nuts.”
 If a package does not show whether it is nut-free, don’t take the chance and choose different products to use in your recipe.

 Make something hilarious that the kids and even the teacher will get a kick out of it.
 For these healthy Halloween ghosts and pumpkin snacks, you’ll need bananas, oranges, celery, and melted chocolate (dark).

 Cookie Decorating Ideas for Halloween

 The internet is full of fun sites that offer a variety of decorating ideas for Halloween cookies.
 Recipe sites such as All Recipes, Amazing Moms, and Family Fun have some fantastic decorating ideas that are easy to do and wonderful for display.
 Many recipes allow you to cut the sugar for icing for a healthier, but still tasty, Halloween snack.
-I always change recipes for a “healthier” food.
+I always change recipes for “healthier” food.

 For lunches, consider making platters of orange cheese cubes, green celery, red grapes, cherry tomatoes, orange bell pepper slices, and sliced mangoes.
-Traditional Halloween colors are orange, black, red and yellow, so find healthy foods with those colors and get creative with lunch platters.
-You can make ghost sandwiches or pumpkin sandwiches as well by merely cutting bread into desired shapes.
+Traditional Halloween colors are orange, black, red, and yellow, so find healthy foods with those colors and get creative with lunch platters.
+You can make ghost sandwiches or pumpkin sandwiches as well by merely cutting the bread into desired shapes.

 Remember to shop the aisles at the grocery store for healthy Halloween snack ideas for kids and have fun with it.